 Once you apply for a NetCredit personal loan, you’ll receive an offer if you’re approved.
 But that doesn’t mean your loan terms are set in stone.
 You can adjust elements of your offer like loan amount and repayment period to fit your goals, whether that’s paying down the loan faster to save on interest or keeping your monthly payments low.

 Credit requirements are more flexible with NetCredit, which is why $10,000 is the maximum loan amount you’re able to borrow.
-APRs are also high, starting at 34% and potentially moving into triple digits.
+APRs are also high, from 34.00%–155.00%.
 Making on-time payments does help build your credit score over time, however, since they report to credit bureaus.
 NetCredit loans are currently only available in 37 states, so check your local offerings before you get ready to apply.

 Citizens Bank offers personal loans between $5,000 and $15,000 with no application fees or origination fees to worry about through its lending arm, Citizens One.
 You can also qualify for a rate discount of up to 0.50% when you combine the loyalty discount and automatic payment benefit.